Need to know

 Federal government support tends to stick to the enduring fundamentals of human need, while the states tend to give out money (and less of it) aimed at addressing the issues of the day.

-Here's a rundown on some of the programs on offer in Australia's two most populous states.
+Here's a rundown of some of the programs on offer in Australia's two most populous states:

-- Family Energy Rebate: Up to $180 for families receiving the Family Tax Benefit.
+- Family Energy Rebate: A credit of $180 on an energy bill for families receiving the FTB.

 See the full list of NSW rebates.

-- Annual Energy Concession: 17.5% of electricity usage and service costs for Pensioner, Health Care and Veterans Affairs Gold card concession holders – doesn't apply to the first $171.60.
+- Annual Electricity Concession: 17.5% of electricity usage and service costs for Pensioner, Health Care and Veterans Affairs Gold card concession holders – doesn't apply to the first $171.60.

-- Good Money Financial Services: No-interest and low-interest loans plus financial counselling for people on low incomes.
+- Good Money Financial Services: No-interest and low-interest loans and financial counselling for people on low incomes.

 Read more about Victoria's concession entitlements.

 Information and details on a raft of concessions available in other states and territories can be found on their own websites: